-It’s easy to feel overwhelmed or become discouraged when trying to go after a personal goal, whether it’s to hit the gym more or finally get out of the red.
+It’s easy to feel overwhelmed or become discouraged when going after a personal goal, like getting out of debt.
 Stats bear this out: Nearly half of Americans make New Year’s resolutions each year, yet only about 8% actually succeed, according to a University of Scranton study published in the Journal of Clinical Psychology.

 Don't look at the dismal numbers and decide to throw in the towel.
-Tackling debt means changing your habits—and then taking baby steps along the way to keep up your momentum and reach your goal, financial experts say.
+Tackling debt means changing your habits — and then taking baby steps along the way.

 “It’s really important you don’t make [paying down debt] so daunting that it’s impossible to succeed,” says Scott Mazuzan, CFP®, a private client advisor at F.L.Putnam Investment Management Company in Portland, Maine.